 Although the facilities on offer are elementary, it’s only a short hop into Aspen to stock up on supplies.

-This is the ideal setting for those who want to get back to nature and escape the crowds.
+This is the ideal setting for those who want to get back to nature and escape the crowds when camping in Colorado.
 The campgrounds are located right inside the San Isabel National Forest.
 The national forest is densely-wooded, offering a truly memorable retreat where you can enjoy moments of precious solitude and tranquillity.

-You can enjoy mountain biking or hike along the 486-mile Colorado Trail, which runs right alongside the campground, and there’s some excellent fishing to be had in the North Fork Reservoir.
+You can enjoy mountain biking or hiking along the 486-mile Colorado Trail, which runs right alongside the campground, and there’s some excellent fishing to be had in the North Fork Reservoir.

 Charges are $20 per site for overnight camping for two vehicles, plus a further $6 for a third vehicle.
 Day camping is charged at a rate of $7.

-The views of the nearby mountain peaks that you’ll enjoy from every site are breath-taking, and the area is a Mecca for wildlife spotting too.
+The views of the nearby mountain peaks that you’ll enjoy from every site are breathtaking, and the area is a Mecca for wildlife spotting too.
 Here, you can see elk, mountain lions, moose, black bears, and long-horned sheep.
-For those who crave total peace, quiet, and seclusion, the campgrounds is open year-round, and a trip here during the winter months is truly magical.
+For those who crave total peace, quiet, and seclusion, the campgrounds are open year-round, and a trip here during the winter months is truly magical.